UPDATES Sign up to receive periodic updates from the Mindset Scholars Network.

 NATIONAL STUDY OF LEARNING MINDSETS

-Network researchers are currently fielding the largest-ever randomized controlled trial of mindset interventions.
+Network researchers are currently fielding the largest-ever randomized controlled trial of growth mindset interventions in the United States.
 This study was designed to understand which kinds of students, in which kinds of classrooms, and which kinds of schools are most likely to benefit from online exercises designed to foster learning mindsets.

 Primary Research Questions